Through data to goals: Business Intelligence Guide

 This method is ideal for companies that want to carefully analyze their data.
 OWOX BI integrates data from all sources in Google BigQuery cloud storage.
 With OWOX, you can build reports on complete unsampled data using any combination of parameters and indicators.

-Benefits of end-to-end analytics with OWOX BI
+Benefits of business intelligence with OWOX BI

 - All user actions are transmitted to Google BigQuery directly from the site, in real time, without prior processing, with hit-level accuracy.